Aquarium granuloma: Signs and symptoms

+There is usually a long delay from symptom manifestation to diagnosis.

 Cause

 For the infection to develop in humans, the two main factors required are exposure to contaminated water, and abrasion or injury to the skin.
 Hence, this infection is commonly seen in individuals who clean fish tanks, handle ornamental fish and work in wet fields.

 Aquatic systems with a high density of fish and warm waters appear to be conditions particularly favorable to this infectious agent, and increase the chances to contract fish tank granuloma.
 Poor water quality and various nutritional deficiencies are also possible contributing factors.

 Swimming pool granuloma can occur when there is inadequate chlorination of swimming pools.

 Diagnosis

 Aquarium granuloma is relatively nonspecific in clinical presentation.
 Therefore, more common skin conditions, like cellulitis, foreign body reaction, skin cancer, and fungal or parasitic infections, are often explored first.
 Overall, diagnosis and treatment of this rare skin infection is often delayed because of a lack of suspicion.

 Lab tests for finding M. marinum include cultures where a swab or sample is taken and grown in the laboratory.
 Cultures of M. marinum are fairly difficult to grow, and results may take several weeks.
 The culture may be negative, even if there is an active infection.
 Treatment may still be considered even if the test results are negative, especially if the patient's history supports past fish or fish-tank exposure.

 In the absence of positive culture results, a skin or tissue biopsy may be a helpful test to render a microscopic diagnosis.
-Another technique that can be used to detect the bacteria is Polymerase Chain Reaction (PCR).
+Another technique that can be used to detect the bacteria is Polymerase chain reaction (PCR).
 A biopsy sample itself is sufficient to detect the exact type of bacteria by means of PCR.